-Ethical Considerations: Law, Foreign Policy, and the War on Terror This booklet contains a speech by Alberto Mora, who fought to halt policies that authorized cruel and illegal interrogations of detainees; a torture debate timeline; discussion questions; and recommended resources.
+Ethical Considerations: Law, Foreign Policy, and the War on Terror Alberto Mora fought to halt policies that authorized cruel and unlawful interrogation practices for detainees held at Guantanamo Bay.
+In addition to a speech by Mr. Mora, this booklet contains a torture debate timeline, discussion questions, and recommended resources.

 The $100 Laptop: The Next Two Billion People to Go Digital | 11/03/05 Negroponte's latest venture, One Laptop per Child, is a non-profit organization that manufactures and distributes inexpensive laptops to children worldwide.

 The Future of Humanitarianism | 03/02/04 Kouchner argues that the globalization of compassion and human rights is a sign of substantial moral progress that can count some successes--most notably, in Kosovo and East Timor.